pkic/pkimm/model/maturity-categories/_index.md

 | **Awareness**                     |      3 |
 | **Resilience**                    |      4 |

-For more information on categories, please refer to the [Categories Maturity Evaluation](../../categories/).
+For more information on categories, please refer to the [Categories description](../../categories/).

 The weights of the categories are used to calculate the overall maturity level of the PKI.